aherbert/gdsc-smlm/docs/calibration_plugins.rst

 Thus the mean-distance to the centre for particles in a sphere is 0.75 *R*.
 This can be used to check that the confined simulation is performing as a true random diffusion within a sphere.

-.. index:: diffusion example
+..
+  No index

-Diffusion example
+Diffusion Example
 ^^^^^^^^^^^^^^^^^

 If the ``Show example`` option was selected the plugin will show an image of the track of a single particle.
 The track is shown on a black background.
 The track is initialised at a value of 32 and ends with a value of 255.
 The movement can thus be followed using a colour lookup table (LUT), e.g. ``Image > Lookup Tables > Fire``.

 The plugin will also show a plot of the displacement of the particle over time.
 The red line shows the X displacement and the blue shows the Y displacement.

-.. index:: analysis results
+..
+  No index

 Analysis results
 ^^^^^^^^^^^^^^^^